Secure livelihoods

 S Ecure Livelihood}

-Home > Solutions > Secure livelihoods
+Home > Secure livelihoods

 While solutions to build the resilience of infrastructure and institutions are being developed and implemented, people living in disaster-prone areas with limited financial means may already be coping with the impacts of recent disasters or struggling to build resilience to the next one.